-After all, the country is world famous for its fjords, and just to give you an idea of why, imagine what Yosemite Valley would be like if sea water flooded the valley floor.
+After all, the country is world famous for its fjords, and just to give you an idea of why, imagine what Yosemite Valley would be like if sea water flooded its valley floor.

 I’d even go so far to argue that Yosemite was nothing more than a singular example of the type of scenery that you would find all over Norway’s western coastlines as well as its inland valleys.
 Imagine that – a country with Yosemite Valleys all over the place!

 However, not everyone has the time nor the money to really explore the Norwegian fjords in all their glory.

 So now that we understand that these UNESCO World Heritage fjords are merely a couple of examples of the superlative fjord scenery all over Norway, we return to the question of which one is better – Geirangerfjord or Nærøyfjord?

 Let’s answer this question by leveraging our lived experiences to deep-dive into the virtues of each fjord before drawing a conclusion.